gitsumanmandal/rocketmeeting/README.md

 Please get the .apk from the root directory (which will be created after you Cordova Build) & install it.
 Then run the application from mobile

 # Summary
-One can use this tool for above-mentioned purpose as well as for education of Full Stack Application Development using Node JS, Express JS
+One can use this tool for above-mentioned purpose as well as for education of Full Stack Application Development using Node JS, Express JS, Angular JS, Cordova, Mobile responsive application building

 # Author
 Suman Mandal